HoverBaum/Formosus/README.md

 If you speak a language not supported yet you can contribute by submitting greetings for your language.

 Found a bug?
-Open an issue.
+Open an issue :+1:

 Want to help?
 Make a fork or let me know.